top of page

 • Supporting balanced spinal movement patterns

-The goal is to reduce mechanical irritation and improve movement efficiency.
+The goal is to reduce mechanical irritation, improve movement efficiency, and support the body’s ability to move with less protective tension.

 Physiotherapy